 Dism /Online /Cleanup-Image /RestoreHealth

-DISM, short for Deployment Imaging and Servicing Management, is a Windows built-in tool to update files and correct problems when your Windows image becomes unserviceable.
+- DISM, short for Deployment Imaging and Servicing Management, is a built-in Windows tool that updates files and corrects problems when your Windows image becomes unserviceable.

 Suggested Guide: How to Know Which Process is Using a File in Windows 11